 Use positive reinforcement

-Your puppy must learn that biting is bad; it’s just as significant that they understand that not biting is good.
+Your puppy must learn that biting is bad, and it’s just as significant that it understands that not biting is good.

 Experts have found rewards, like treats and praise, are far more effective training interventions.